zztalker/imunify360-doc/docs/faq_and_known_issues/README.md

 If you need any more information on this or anything else related to Imunify360 administration, please [get in touch](mailto:feedback@imunify360.com) .

-### 14. Imunify360 Webshield ‘Could not allocate memory’ problem.
+### 14. Imunify360 WebShield ‘Could not allocate memory’ problem.
 How to fix?

-**Symptoms:** It can have pretty different symptoms (increased IO, CPU and memory usage), but the main one is that webshield blacklisting (through CDNs) does not work.
+**Symptoms:** It can have pretty different symptoms (increased IO, CPU and memory usage), but the main one is that WebShield blacklisting (through CDN) does not work.

-**How to check:** just browse wsshdict log (/var/log/wsshdict/wsshdict.log).
-If you face the issue, the log has entries like:
+**How to check:** Just browse wsshdict log (<span class="notranslate">`/var/log/wsshdict/wsshdict.log`</span>).
+If you face the issue, the log will have entries like:

 <div class="notranslate">